timdale/getdata-010/CodeBook.md

 1. The descriptive activities  (e.g., "WALKING", "STANDING") are translated from the activity IDs, and left-pended to each observation, forming a column named "activity".
 This makes the data easier for humans to read instead of a numeric ID for the activity.
 2. The subject IDs are merged from the test and training sets, and are left-pended to each observation, forming a column named "subjectId".

+## The Tidy Data
-The result is a data frame of 68 columns.
-The first (left-most) column is "subjectId", followed by "activity", followed by the 79 named mean/stddev columns.
+The resulting tidy data is a data frame of 68 columns.
+The first (left-most) column is "subjectId", followed by "activity", followed by the 66 named mean/stddev columns:

 ```
 'data.frame':    10299 obs. of  68 variables: